Zhiyu-Chen/Web-Table-Retrieval-Benchmark/README.md

 | Relevance Judgment for query-textBefore pairs.                                                                                                                  | ./data/rel_textBefore_qrels.txt |

-## 5 fold
+## Splits for Cross Validation

-We provide the 5-fold data splits under "./data/" and each split is named as "fold_split.jsonl".
+We provide the 5-fold data splits under "./data/" and each file is named as "fold_split.jsonl".
+Our baselines are trained/tested on those data splits for 5-fold cross validation.
  In each record of a JSON file, we provide the query, table content and label(the label in ./data/rel_table_qrels.txt).

 ## Baselines